Contributing Gear Editor

 Total: 4/5

-Built for individuals who live their life on the water, the Panga backpack is a 100 percent waterproof pack that ensures your gear will stay dry regardless of what you throw at it.
+Built for individuals who live their lives on the water, the Panga backpack is a 100 percent waterproof pack that ensures your gear will stay dry regardless of what you throw at it.
 The Panga features an airtight zipper and at 28L, it has plenty of storage space.
 Ergonomic shoulder straps are designed for comfort but this isn’t a pack I’d plan on carrying long distances as it’s a little stiff against the back.
-The Panga includes daisy chains for attaching extra gear like water bottles, which I appreciate.
-The backpack includes an internal mesh pocket for stashing essentials and an interior sleeve makes it laptop compatible.
+The Panga includes daisy chains for attaching extra gear like water bottles, which we appreciate.
+The backpack includes an internal mesh pocket for stashing essentials and an interior sleeve makes it laptop-compatible.

 Although the price is a little steep, the Panga backpack is incredibly well made and is a versatile pack that works well for storing wetsuits, fishing adventures, traveling, paddling, rafting, and any other water activity you might throw its way.